richm/devconf2021/README.md

 which matches all of the client hosts.
 One more thing - for the sake of sanity I allowed all connections from all ports in my OpenStack cluster - see `demo-heat-template.yaml` `demo_security_group` - depending on your provisioning system, you may have to allow specified ports to be opened between your nodes.
+I used `extra_setup.yml` to create the ethernet devices used for the `network` role.

 ```yaml
 all: